 Talking to Your Doctor About Carpal Tunnel Syndrome

-You have a unique medical history.
-Therefore, it is essential to talk with your doctor about your personal risk factors and/or experience with carpal tunnel syndrome.
-By talking openly and regularly with your doctor, you can take an active role in your care.
+You have your own health history.
+Talk with your doctor about your risk factors and background with carpal tunnel syndrome.
+You can take an active role in your care by talking openly and often with your doctor.

 General Tips for Gathering Information

 Here are some tips that may help:

 About Your Risk of Getting Carpal Tunnel Syndrome